redbooth/backbone-redux/README.md

 ```

 `entities` array is just an array of serialized models. `by_id` — default index
 which is created for you.
-It simplifies object retrieval, ie:
+It simplifies object retrieval, i.e.:
 `store.getState().todos.by_id[2]`

 So, what is happening when you change `Todos`?